SpineEventEngine/web/client-dart/README.md

 Dart-based client for Spine applications.
 A facade for sending domain commands and querying entity states.

+Visit the [Pub package registry](https://pub.dev/packages/spine_client) for the latest version of the package.

 The package provides the following:
  - Dart client library;
  - generated Protobuf Dart types: